arnoson/very-simple-router/README.md

 # Very Simple Router

-A simple vanilla js router written in typescript.
+A simple dependency-free router written in typescript.
 You can use it to build lightweight SPAs or enhance your traditional multi page websites.

 ## Installation